Mount Stuart

 The indicator above will show ‘open’ when the public have any kind of access to any part of this property.
 That could be the park, a shop, or a special event, and may not reflect regular admission times to the main attraction.
 Always consult the website of the house or garden you intend to visit before travelling to check that the attraction you are interested in is open.

-- 1st April – 30th June: Open 6 days a week, closed every Friday
+- 1st April – 30th June: Open 6 days per week, closed every Friday

 - 1st July – 31st August: Open daily

-- 1st September – 18th October: Open 6 days a week, closed every Friday
+- 1st September – 18th October: Open 6 days per week, closed every Friday

 Self-guided admission to the House is available during the following hours:

-Last entry to the House is one hour before closing time.
-Time slots are available every 15 minutes during opening hours.
+Last entry to the House is 1 hour prior to closing.
+Time slots are available every 15 minutes during House opening hours.

 Gardens

-The Gardens are open 10am–5pm throughout the season (1st April – 18th October 2026).
-On dates when the House is closed, the Gardens remain open with tickets available from the Courtyard Pantry, which operates 9:30am–3pm on those days.
+The Gardens are open 10am–5pm daily throughout the season (1st April – 18th October 2026).
+The Gardens remain open on dates when the House is closed.

 Guided House Tours